-Under the SEPP the site requirements and controls are reduced from those required under Ryde LEP 2014 resulting in a significant increase in the number of allotments eligible to be developed for Multi Dwelling Housing.
-The Housing Strategy has estimated that Part 3B of the SEPP would increase the LGA's theoretical dwelling capacity in the R2 zone from the current estimate of 5,900 to approximately 19,000 additional dwellings.
-This, up to 14,000 dwelling, increase would have a significant adverse impact on the existing character of the R2 Zone; undermine the existing hierarchy of the residential zones; would not be consistent with existing or proposed infrastructure capacities and would not be sustainable into the future.
+The SEPP will retain the minimum lot size specified for Dual Occupancy and Multi Dwelling Housing in the Ryde LEP 2014.
+However, other site requirements and controls are reduced from those required under Ryde LEP 2014 resulting in a significant increase in the number of allotments eligible to be developed for Dual Occupancy and Multi Dwelling Housing.

+The draft Housing Strategy has estimated that Part 3B of the SEPP would increase the LGA's theoretical dwelling capacity in the R2 zone from the current estimate of 5,252 to approximately 19,127 additional dwellings.
+This, up to 13,875 dwelling, increase would have a significant adverse impact on the existing character of the R2 Zone; undermine the existing hierarchy of the residential zones; would not be consistent with existing or proposed infrastructure capacities and would not be sustainable into the future.